Pre-Upgrade Tasks

 Note

-Before rolling back a VM due to problems, ensure the hardware compatibility of the VM is current.
-For example, on ESX 6.7, ensure the hardware compatibility is set to ESXi 6.7 and later (VM version 14) and update the VM Guest operating system to match the upgraded OS, such as Other/FreeBSD 11 (64-bit)
+Before rolling back a VM due to problems, ensure the hardware compatibility of the VM is current and update the VM Guest operating system to match the upgraded OS if there is a matching choice in the Hypervisor.

 Pre-Upgrade Reboot